We’re open everyday 24/7

 Technically, oxycodone and other similar drugs are classified as endogenous opiate agonists, indicating that these drugs act on specific receptor sites in the brain that are involved in the subjective experience of pain.

 Although the exact mechanism of how oxycodone works is not entirely understood, it attaches to receptors in the brain that are specialized for neurotransmitters like endorphins and enkephalins.
-Oxycodone is a very potent drug that produces significant reductions in one’s experience of acute and chronic pain, a reduction in stress, and reductions in the other actions that occur within the brain and the spinal cord (the central nervous system or CNS).
+Oxycodone is a very potent drug that produces significant reductions in one’s experience of acute and chronic pain, stress reduction, and reductions in the other actions that occur within the brain and the spinal cord (the central nervous system or CNS).

 According to Acute Pain Management: A Practical Guide, the drug is a CNS depressant, meaning that it depresses or suppresses the actions of the neurons (nerves) in the CNS.